Strategic guidelines, risks, and mitigation actions

 • Reduction of the risk of technical obsolescence with maintenance and renewal interventions in the thermoelectric and cogeneration fields (e.g. initiatives in aerothermal energy and flexibilisation)

-• District heating network development through adoption of innovation (e.g. smart grids) and levers for decarbonization (e.g. thermal waste etc.)
+• District heating network development through adoption of innovation (e.g. smart grids) and levers for decarbonisation (e.g. thermal waste etc.)

 • Energy optimisation in the district heating network operation